Thanks for emailing that article!

 Ophthalmic generic medications (eye drops) provide unique challenges.
 First, bioequivalence can't be easily assessed.
 In the case of systemic medications, a blood test can demonstrate if the drug has been properly absorbed.
 But for ophthalmic medications, it's not easy to determine if the active ingredient has been properly absorbed into the eye.
 Minor formulation differences may affect how well the active ingredient is absorbed, as well as the comfort and consistency of the eye drop.

 Safety of packaging and bottle manufacturing for eye drop medications is strictly regulated; however, generic medications may have differences in packaging and the size of the eye drop.
 Eye drop size will have an influence on how many doses are in a container; the larger the drop size, the fewer doses will be in a container of a given size and the more expensive a month's supply will be.

 If a generic eye medication has been changed from the branded drug in any way, it has to be evaluated to determine if the drug is working as expected.
 In addition, once there is one generic formulation, it is often followed by several different generic formulations, each of which may be somewhat different.

 Because generic manufacturers are required to demonstrate bioequivalence but not therapeutic equivalence, patients may notice differences in how generic eye drops feel and how well they work.
 Patients and their doctors must work together to ensure that the generic form of any medication is achieving the desired result.

-Article by Louis B. Cantor, MD, Chair and Professor of Ophthalmology, Professor of Glaucoma Research and Education, and Director of Glaucoma Service at the Eugene and Marilyn Glick Eye Institute, Indiana University School of Medicine Department of Ophthalmology.
+Article by Louis B. Cantor, MD, the Jay C. and Lucile L. Kahn Professor of Glaucoma Research and Education and Director of the Glaucoma Service at the Eugene and Marilyn Glick Eye Institute, Indiana University School of Medicine, Department of Ophthalmology, in Indianapolis, Indiana.